raisasherif/starter-academic/content/home/research.md

 #### Incentivized vs Non-incentivized elicitation of norms.
 [AEA Registry]()

+#### Behavioural effects of contested monuments and their removal, with Biljana Meiske

 ## Working paper

 #### Are pro-environment behaviours substitutes or complements?
 Evidence from the field.